'The Unwillingness To Foresee The Future'

 The point of having them build on Linux was that rather than investing in kernel development, they could move all of that money to things that mattered to the user experience.

 I think around the time I got to HP they had just done a Billion dollar investment in new development of HP/UX.
-IBM in contrast de-emphasized AIX i
+IBM in contrast de-emphasized AIX in favor of Linux, understanding the economics better than HP did.
+Not that this was HP's only problem.

+Blackberry certainly learned that lesson.
+All they spent on QNX and the customers yawned.

+It was a great system, too bad it failed in the marketplace.
+It was better than iPhone when iPhone was released, and the certificate system was better than Apple's when Blackberry-QNX was released.

 Whole Foods (Score:1)